-'Terror incident' at London Tube station
+Manhunt after 'terror incident' on London Tube

-London (CNN)A rush hour blast caused by an improvised explosive device on a London Underground train which injured 22 people is being treated as terrorism by London's Metropolitan Police.
+London (CNN)A major manhunt is under way after an improvised explosive device exploded on a London Underground train, injuring 29 people in what police have called a terrorist incident.

-None of the injured are thought to be in a serious or life-threatening condition, according to the London Ambulance Service.
+None of the injured are thought to be in a serious or life-threatening condition, according to the London Ambulance Service, which took 19 of the injured to hospitals.
+Ten others went to hospitals on their own.

-The blast occurred at about 8:20 a.m. local time (3:20 a.m.
-ET) Friday on a busy commuter line into central London.
+The blast occurred during the morning rush hour at about 8:20 a.m. local time (3:20 a.m.
+ET) Friday at Parsons Green Tube station, a leafy stop on a busy commuter line from southwest London into the center of the capital.

-"We now assess that this was a detonation of an improvised explosive device," Metropolitan Police Assistant Commissioner Mark Rowley said at a press conference.
+"We now assess that this was a detonation of an improvised explosive device," London's Metropolitan Police Assistant Commissioner Mark Rowley said at a news conference.

 Most of the injuries appear to be the result of flash burns, he said.

-Note: Update: This story has been updated to reflect the latest number of injured according to the National Health Service.